This is by far the most common question when buying a chain lube for your bike.

 2. How do I apply the chain lube?

-The lube might dry off and your drivetrain starts to squeak before your next bike wash.
+The chain lubricant might dry off and your drivetrain starts to squeak before the next time you clean your bike.

-So here are 3 easy steps how to lube your chain.
+So here are 3 easy steps to lube your road bike chain.

-- 4Apply a drop of chain lube on every roller (not the face plate).
+- 2Apply a drop of chain lube on every roller (not the face plate).

-- 5Wipe off any excess with a rag.
+- 3Wipe off any excess with a rag.

-3. How often do I need to lube my chain?
+3. How often do I need to lube my bike chain?

 It all depends on where you ride.
 As mentioned above, dry lubes would need more relubing as compared to wet lubes.